Visa-free travel to China: Things you need to know

 A: Foreign nationals eligible for a visa waiver do not need to declare in advance to Chinese embassies and consulates before entering China without a visa.

-Q: Are other documents needed for entering China in addition to a passport?
+Q: Will the purpose of intended stay in China be examined by Chinese border inspection authorities upon entering China?
+How will it be done?
+Are other documents needed for entering China in addition to a passport?

-A: Foreign nationals traveling for purposes of business, tourism, family or friends visits, exchanges and transits that meet the visa waiver requirements can be allowed to enter China without a visa upon examination and approval.
+A: Foreign nationals traveling for purposes of business, tourism, exchange, transit, or visiting family or friends that meet the visa waiver requirements are allowed to enter China without a visa upon examination and approval in accordance with the law by border inspection authorities.

-It is recommended to take documents such as invitation letters, air tickets and reservations of accommodation as a proof corresponding to the purposes of entry into China.
-The visa waiver does not apply to those who come to China for work, study and journalism purposes.
+It is advisable to take documents such as invitation letters, air tickets and reservations of accommodation as proof of the purpose of your entry into China.
+The visa waiver does not apply to those who come to China for work, study, journalistic or other purposes.

 Q: Is there any additional requirement for minors?